tobbelobb/quadratic-voting-exercise-substrate/README.md

  - [ ] In release builds, the events should not expose voters' AccountIds.
 Make it hard to prove to someone voted in a particular way.

 ## Parachain Idea: Votion
-On Votion we only have identified users.
+On Votion we have a system for identifying users.
+All users must be identified to participate.

-It builds upon the pallet-qv from this repo.
+The Votion parachain builds upon the pallet-qv that is developed in this repo.
-The pallet-qv uses pallet-identity for now, but the real Votion parachain could plug in a more built out identity solution like Kilt, Litentry, or Encointer.
+The pallet-qv uses FRAME's official pallet-identity.
+A real Votion parachain could plug in a more built out identity solution like Kilt, Litentry, or Encointer.

 Every verified identity gets an amount of coins, say 1000.
 Let's call them PWR, since they represent voting power.